 4) Consider Your Work Environment

-- Participate in an inspiring Lung Force walk or run fundraiser.
-There are 20 opportunities to participate this month in cities across the United States and Canada and many more events scheduled throughout the year.
+Participate in an inspiring Lung Force walk or run fundraiser.
+There are 20 opportunities to participate this month in cities across the United States and Canada, and many more events are scheduled throughout the year.

 Take the time and effort to spread the word as well as reduce your personal risk and your family's risk of developing lung cancer.
 It's worth every bit of effort!

-If you’d like to learn more about lung cancer, visit our Disease & Drug Information section.
+If you’d like to learn more about lung cancer, visit our Lung Cancer section.